 Tankless Electric Water Heaters

-Are you considering converting your tank style water heater to a tankless style?
-There are certainly several reasons to consider upgrading your storage tank style water heater with a tankless version.
-Robins Plumbing, Inc. has found that when clients are interested in converting their water heater to a tankless some of the reasons they are considering it are space savings, never running out of hot water and having hot water on demand.
+Are you considering converting your tank-style water heater to a tankless version?
+There are certainly several great reasons to upgrade your storage tank-style water heater with a tankless version.
+Robins Plumbing, Inc. has found that when clients are interested in converting their water heater to a tankless one, the most relevant reasons are space saving, never running out of hot water, and having hot water on demand.

-- Space savings is usually at the top of the list.
-As water heaters have had to improve in energy efficiency the size and cost of tank style water heaters has increased.
-Many homeowners are finding themselves in the predicament of tank style water heaters no longer fitting in confined spaces and are looking for space-saving alternatives.
+- Space saving is usually at the top of the list.
+As water heaters have improved in energy efficiency, the size and cost of tank-style water heaters has increased.
+Many homeowners find themselves in the predicament of buying tank-style water heaters that no longer fit in confined spaces, so they end up looking for space-saving alternatives instead.
 Space savings for clients means more room for other things in the areas of the home where you traditionally find water heaters, such as garages or closets.

-- Endless amounts of hot water are another perk of converting to a tankless style water heater.
-Storage tank style units are sized by gallon capacity.
-The most common water heater sizes for residential homes are 40 and 50 gallon tanks.
-These tank sizes are adequate the majority of the time for most homes, however when families are using multiple plumbing fixtures at once, they quickly discover the limited ability of their water heater.
-If you find that two people can’t take a shower one after the other, you are likely a great candidate for the endless supply of hot water provided by tankless water heaters.
+- Endless amounts of hot water are another perk of converting to a tankless water heater.
+Storage tank-style units are sized by gallon capacity, the most common size for residential homes being 40 and 50 gallon tanks.
+These tank sizes are adequate for the majority of standard family homes; however, when a family ends up using multiple plumbing fixtures at once, they quickly discover the limited ability of their water heater.
+If you find that two people can’t take a shower one after the other, you are likely a great candidate for the endless supply of hot water provided by a tankless water heater.

-- Hot water on demand is another great feature of tankless water heaters.
-Your tankless unit won’t turn on and use energy until you need hot water, it instantly turns on and provides hot water at the moment you turn the handle; for clients concerned with the high cost of heating water all day and night when they are not using it), this feature eliminates the need for aftermarket timers.
-One misconception about tankless water heaters is that you will have instant hot water at your plumbing fixture when it is turned on.
-This is not the case.
-The water line from the water heater to the plumbing fixture is still full of cold water, just like it is with a tank style water heater.
-It will still take the same amount of time to get hot water to your plumbing fixture.
-If you are looking to have instant hot water at your plumbing fixtures a tankless water heater will not solve this problem, we do have solutions to assist you with this and are more than happy to discuss options with you to lessen the amount of wasted water that is typical while waiting for hot water to get to a plumbing fixture.
+- Hot water “on demand” is another great feature of tankless water heaters.
+A tankless unit won’t turn on and use energy until you need it to, as it will begin to heat the water at the moment you turn the handle; for clients concerned with the high cost of heating water all day and night (even when they are not using it), this feature eliminates the need for aftermarket timers.
+One misconception about tankless water heaters is that you will have instant hot water at your plumbing fixture when it is turned on — this is not the case.
+The water line from the water heater to the plumbing fixture is still full of cold water, just like it is with a tank-style water heater, and it will still take the same amount of time to get hot water to your plumbing fixture.
+If you are looking to have instant hot water in your plumbing fixtures, a tankless water heater will not solve this problem.
+We do have solutions to assist you with this, and are more than happy to discuss options with you to lessen the amount of wasted water that is typical while waiting for hot water to get to a plumbing fixture.

-Some things to consider when thinking about converting to an electric tankless water heater is that your electricity to the unit will need to be upgraded to handle the electrical pull.
-Tankless water heaters also have a reduced flow rate of gallons per minute, on average these electrical units have a flow of 3.5 gallons of hot water per minute where the standard tank style has a 6 gallon flow per minute.
-This is typically only evident when three or more plumbing fixtures are running hot water at the same time or you’re trying to fill an extra-large tub, it will take longer to fill the tub with a tankless water heater than a standard storage tank style water heater.
+One thing to consider when thinking about converting to an electric tankless water heater is that your electricity to the unit will need to be upgraded to handle the electrical pull.
+Additionally, tankless water heaters also have a reduced flow rate of gallons per minute — on average, these electrical units have a flow of 3.5 gallons of hot water per minute where the standard tank style has a 6 gallon flow per minute.
+This is typically only evident when three or more plumbing fixtures are running hot water at the same time, or, for example, when you’re trying to fill an extra-large tub; in these situations it will take longer to fill the tub with a tankless water heater than it would with a standard storage tank-style water heater.

 Sales & Installation of Tankless Electric Water Heaters

 Do you want to know if a tankless water heater is the best option for your home and lifestyle?
-You can call us to schedule a no-obligation consultation with one of our amazing team members.
-We will guide you through your options as well as make sure you get the highest quality tankless water heater for your investment so you’re satisfied for many years to come.
-Our units come with a lifetime limited warranty on the heat exchanger and 5 years on parts.
-We are also proud to offer a unit with 99% efficiency as well as a self-flushing which eliminates most maintenance requirements and leak detection.
+You can contact us to schedule a no-obligation consultation with one of our amazing team members.
+We will guide you through your options, as well as make sure you get the highest quality tankless water heater for your investment so you’re satisfied for many years to come.
+Our units come with a lifetime limited warranty on the heat exchanger, along with a 5 year limited warranty on parts.
+We are also proud to offer a special unit that guarantees 99% efficiency and includes a self-flushing mechanism that eliminates most maintenance requirements and the need for leak detection.